Stock Hub 2026 · Biotech & Healthcare

 The medium-term DefenCath expansion story is not limited to the current adult chronic hemodialysis central venous catheter indication.
 CorMedix is also studying taurolidine/heparin catheter lock solution in total parenteral nutrition, or TPN, patients.
 This program matters because TPN patients often rely on long-term central venous access and can face serious catheter-related infection risks.
 If DefenCath can demonstrate benefit in this population, the product’s strategic identity expands beyond outpatient dialysis reimbursement.

 The March 2026 update described the ongoing Phase III study in TPN patients as continuing to enroll, with targeted completion in the first half of 2027.
-The Q1 2026 update then pushed the expected completion trend to 2028 and noted steps to accelerate enrollment, including opening new study sites and submitting a protocol amendment to the FDA that, if approved, would remove certain exclusion criteria and broaden enrollment.
-That change is important.
-It means the TPN program remains alive, but investors should update their timeline expectations.
-A serious evergreen hub should not keep repeating the earlier 2027 completion target as if nothing changed.
+The Q1 2026 update then pushed the expected completion trend to 2028 and noted steps to accelerate enrolment, including opening new study sites and submitting a protocol amendment to the FDA that, if approved, would remove certain exclusion criteria and broaden enrolment.
+That remains the most recent company timeline: the Form 10-Q filed on August 13, 2026 records higher research and development spending in support of additional DefenCath indications but does not revise the completion trend.
+The programme is active, the earlier first-half 2027 completion target is no longer the current expectation, and the 2028 trend stands until a later disclosure changes it.

 TPN is strategically valuable because it could reduce the dependence of DefenCath on the narrowest dialysis channel.
 The product’s mechanism is catheter-focused, not disease-name-focused.
 That does not mean every catheter-dependent population will automatically become an approved market, but it gives the company a rational development pathway into other high-risk central-line settings.
 If the TPN trial succeeds and the label expands, the market may begin to value DefenCath as a broader catheter infection-prevention franchise rather than a single reimbursement-window product.